Niner Pharmaceuticals Unveils MedTech 9ER Application for Global Healthcare Transformation - www.lokmattimes.com

 Niner Pharmaceuticals Unveils MedTech 9ER Application for Global Healthcare Transformation

-PNN Dubai [UAE], February 10: Leading pharmaceutical company Niner Pharmaceuticals, founded by entrepreneur Jami Balaji Rao, is poised to ...
+Dubai [UAE], February 10: Leading pharmaceutical company Niner Pharmaceuticals, founded by entrepreneur Jami Balaji Rao, is poised to transform the ...

 Dubai [UAE], February 10: Leading pharmaceutical company Niner Pharmaceuticals, founded by entrepreneur Jami Balaji Rao, is poised to transform the healthcare landscape with innovative solutions and medicines.
 Aiming to bridge the gap between traditional methods and modern demands, Niner is developing the revolutionary “9ER Virtual Healthcare App.”